jonas-sk/pine-maastricht/site/content/project/conference-2019.md

       image: /img/blog-flavor_wheel.jpg
       text: tba.
 The track facilitator will be Dr. Martijn Burger
 experts:
+  heading: Our Speakers and Track Facilitators
+  description: We are happy to feature Dr. Dirk Ehnts, Melissa Vergara Fernández, Prof. Teun Dekker, Birte Strunck, and Dr. Martijn Burger as track facilitators and have Prof. Teun Dekker and Friederike Spiecker as speakers.
+  expert_list:
     - heading: Dr. Dirk Ehnts
       imageUrl: /img/dirk-ehnts-sq.jpeg
       text: >-
         Dr. Dirk Ehnts is an economist, based in Berlin, married with two children.
 Speaker of the board of Pufendorf-Gesellschaft e.
 V., organizer of the first European MMT conference and author of "Modern Monetary Theory and European Macroeconomics" and the forthcoming textbook "Money and
         Banking: New Foundations of Macroeconomics
     - heading: Melissa Vergara Fernández
-    imageUrl: /img/melissa-vergara-fernandez.jpg
+      imageUrl: /img/melissa-vergara-fernandez-sq.jpg
       text: >-
         I am a philosopher of science, specialised in economics.
 I aspire to establish dialogues between philosophers and economists that can contribute to the reliability of economics as a science.
 I see economics as a social science.
 This implies that it contributes to social scientific knowledge but offers a single and limited perspective to this knowledge.
 I got my PhD at the Erasmus Institute for Philosophy and Economics, at Erasmus University Rotterdam.
 I am currently a Lecturer at the Faculty of Economics and Business, Department of Economics, Econometrics, and Finance at the University of Groningen.
 I also teach philosophy of the social sciences at University College Groningen.
     - heading: Prof. Teun Dekker
       imageUrl: /img/teun-dekker-sq.jpg
       text: >-
         Teun J Dekker is Professor of Liberal Arts and Sciences Education at University College Maastricht, where he teaches courses on the intersection of the Social Sciences and the Humanities, including History of Political Thought and Distributive Justice in Contemporary Political Philosophy.
     - heading: Birte Strunck
       imageUrl: /img/birte-strunck-sq.jpg
       text: >-
         Birte Strunk studied International Relations, Political Philosophy and Sustainability in Maastricht and London.
 She then spent a year working as a Junior Teaching Fellow at University College Maastricht, and another year doing internships in educational projects in Germany and Ecuador.
 She currently studies Socio-Ecological Economics and Policy in Vienna.
 As a part of the plural economics movement, member of the Post-Growth Economics Network, and research fellow at the ZOE Institute for future-fit economies, she researches issues of socio-economic transformation, especially in relation to concepts of work and the welfare state.
     - heading: Dr. Martijn Burger
       imageUrl: /img/martijn-burger-sq.png
       text: >-
         Dr. Martijn Burger is Academic Director of the Erasmus Happiness Economics Research Organization in Rotterdam.
 Most of his current research focuses on happiness economics and urban and regional economics, including geography of happiness, location decisions of multinational corporations, and institutional and social conditions for economic development.
 In addition, he is associate director of the Globalization and World Cities Network (GaWC) Research Network and associate editor of the Journal of Economic and Social Geography and International Journal of Community Wellbeing.
     - heading: Patrick Schreiner
       imageUrl: /img/patrick-schreiner-sq.jpg
       text: >-
         Patrick Schreiner is Unionist and author of the books ‘Unterwerfung als
         Freiheit: Leben im Neoliberalismus’(“Submission as freedom: life in neoliberalism”) and ‘Warum Menschen sowas mitmachen: Achtzehn Sichtweisen auf das Leben im Neoliberalismus’ (“Why do people take part in it: eighteen perspectives on life in neoliberalism”)
     - heading: 'Friederike Spiecker '
       imageUrl: /img/friederike-spiecker-sq.jpg
       text: >-
         Friederike Spiecker graduated in economics from Konstanz University in 1991.
 In 1992, she joined a graduate college in Göttingen on a grant from Volkswagen for outstanding young researchers.
 She started her professional career in 1993 at the German Institute for Economic Research (DIW) in Berlin.
 Her research was on business cycles and forecasting.
 Spiecker’s current research focuses on theoretical and empirical macroeconomics and on forecasting.
 Nowadays, Friederike Spiecker works as a freelance researcher and writer on economics and as a consultant for political parties, trade unions and other organisations.
 schedule:
   content: >-
     ## Friday